brainglobe/brainglobe.github.io/docs/source/documentation/bg-atlasapi/usage/atlas-details.md

 ## Human
 ### [Allen Human Brain Atlas](https://www.brain-map.org)
 This atlas is included mostly for visualisation and comparison to the other atlases.
+Note that it is also only a single hemisphere.
 There are many better atlases (and indeed software tools) for the analysis of human neuroimaging data.

 This atlas is only available at 500μm resolution: